A timeline of 19th-century America

 “

-Henry Sanford’s Teacher,” by Eliza A. Chase (
+Henry Sanford’s Teacher,” Eliza A. Chase (

 The Student; May)